aaythapa/aws-sam-developer-guide/doc_source/sam-property-api-lambdarequestauthorizer.md

 Specify the function arn of the Lambda function which provides authorization for the API\.
 *Type*: String
 *Required*: Yes
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `DisableFunctionDefaultPermissions`   <a name="sam-api-lambdarequestauthorizer-disablefunctiondefaultpermissions"></a>
+This property can be used to block the creation of the `AWS::Lambda::Permissions` resource that gives the API permissions to invoke the authorizer function\.
+*Type*: Boolean
+*Required*: No
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FunctionInvokeRole`   <a name="sam-api-lambdarequestauthorizer-functioninvokerole"></a>